rabbitmq/rabbitmq-website/site/ha.md

 There are multiple terms commonly used to identify primary and secondary replicas in a distributed system.
 This guide typically uses "master" to refer to the primary replica of a queue and "mirror" for secondary replicas.

-However, RabbitMQ CLI tools historically have been using the term "slave" to refer to secondaries.
-Therefore that term still appears in column names in CLI tools for backwards compatibility but will eventually be replaced.
+Queue object fields in the HTTP API and CLI tools originally sed the unfortunate term "slave" to refer to secondaries.
+That term still appears in column names in CLI tools for backwards compatibility but will be replaced or removed in a future version.

 ## <a id="ways-to-configure" class="anchor" href="#ways-to-configure">How Mirroring is Configured</a>